ClickCease

 What are progress notes?

-Progress notes are clinical documents that detail a client’s progress in therapy, including treatment interventions and outcomes.
+Progress notes are clinical documents detailing a client’s progress in therapy, including treatment interventions and outcomes.

 Why are progress notes important?